A look on equations describing pseudospherical surfaces: Equations describing pseudospherical surfaces

 Then $\Sigma=0$ if and only if \eqref{2.0.3} holds.
 As a result, if \eqref{2.0.1} is the compatibility condition of \eqref{1.0.3}, then its solutions satisfy \eqref{2.0.3}, that is, the structure equations for a two-dimensional Riemannian manifold with first fundamental form, or metric, given by \bb I=\omega_1^2+\omega_2^2. \ee

+These foundational results laid the groundwork for a new intersection between surface theory and the analysis of PDEs.
+Since then, this perspective has shaped a substantial body of literature, including \cite{beals,keti2015,tarcisio,cat,nilay,freire-tito-sam,reyes2000,reyes2002,reyes2006-sel,reyes2006-jde,reyes2011,nazime}, among many others.
+A summary of Tenenblat's works can be found in \cite[Chapter 1]{keti-book}, whereas \cite{reyes2000} deals with geometric aspects of integrability.
+A nice survey of PSS equations can be found in the paper by Reyes \cite{reyes2011}.

+At least in its roots, the works after \cite{chern} dealing with PSS equations were mostly concerned with integrable equations in the AKNS sense.
+As such, it was quite natural the presence of a fundamental parameter (in the sense it could not be removed after a Gauge transformation) in the one-forms \eqref{2.0.2}.

+From the point of view of AKNS or Lax integrability (see \cite{drazin} for further details), the existence of such a parameter, known as the {\it spectral parameter} due to the fact that it appears in an eigenvalue problem, is somewhat related to the existence of infinitely many linearly independent integrals of motion or conserved quantities.
+This fact was first shown for the KdV by Miura, Gardner and Kruskal \cite{miura} and then explained in terms of a pair of operators by Lax \cite{lax} and named after him.

+From a geometric perspective, the existence of the spectral parameter in the one-forms determined by the solutions of PSS equations implies the existence of a one-parameter family of PSS.
+This fact leads us to the notion of {\it geometrically integrable equations}, that are those equations whose solutions describe non-trivial one-parameter families of surfaces.
+To the best of my knowledge, this characterization was first stated by Reyes, see \cite[Definition 2]{reyes2000}, although it dates back to the original work by Chern and Tenenblat, see the comment after Definition 2 in \cite{reyes2000}.

+Despite its importance in the field of integrable systems, soon after the works \cite{sasaki,chern}, the spectral parameter lost importance and the investigation of PSS equations shifted to problems of diverse nature over time, evolving to classification problems and more geometric questions, such as the problems of how immersion of surfaces may depend on jets of finite order, e.g, see \cite{kah-book, kah-cag, kah}.

 In practical terms, given a triad of one-forms $\omega_1$, $\omega_2$ and $\omega_3$, and an equation \eqref{2.0.1}, we can check if they describe a PSS surface in the following way: let us define a matrix of one-forms $\Omega$ by \eqref{2.0.4}.
-If, when restricted to the manifold determined by the solutions of \eqref{2.0.1}, the matrix $\Sigma$ vanishes, we say that \eqref{2.0.1} is a PSS equation, and the triad $\{\omega_1,\, \omega_2,\, \omega_3\}$ satisfies the structure equations \eqref{2.0.3} of a PSS with Gaussian curvature ${\cal K}=-1$.
+If, when restricted to the manifold determined by the solutions\footnote{The one-forms involved are, in fact, pullbacks of the one-forms by holonomic sections of jets.
+For a more geometrically rigorous formulation of these concepts, see \cite[Section II]{reyes2000jmp}, see also Remark 3.1.} of \eqref{2.0.1}, the matrix $\Sigma$ vanishes, we say that \eqref{2.0.1} is a PSS equation, and the triad $\{\omega_1,\, \omega_2,\, \omega_3\}$ satisfies the structure equations \eqref{2.0.3} of a PSS with Gaussian curvature ${\cal K}=-1$.
 As a result, any open, simply connected set $U$ where the one-forms $\omega_1$ and $\omega_2$ are defined and $\omega_1\wedge\omega_2\neq0$ everywhere, is endowed with a PSS structure.
 We can naively see this condition as a requirement for $\{\omega_1,\omega_2\}$ to be a linearly independent set and thus be the basis of a plane.

 \begin{definition} Assume that \eqref{2.0.1} is an equation describing a PSS and let $u$ be a solution of it.
 We say that $u$ is a generic solution if the one-forms \eqref{2.0.2} satisfy the condition $\omega_1\wedge\omega_2\neq0$. \end{definition}